aptoma/softmandel/README.md

 While a PR is being reviewed, feel free to add a lot of commits or just amend and force push.
 Before merging, the branch should be rebased into a set of atomic discrete commits, as described above.

-The person opening pull request should also be the one to merge, once reviewers have approved.
+The person opening a pull request should also be the one to merge it, once reviewers have approved.
 Once merged, the changes should be deployed as soon as possible.

 ### Technology and tools